Carte Goodwin

 Carte Patrick Goodwin (born February 27, 1974) is an American attorney and politician who served as a United States senator from West Virginia in 2010.
-A member of the Democratic Party, he was appointed by Governor Joe Manchin on July 16, 2010, to fill the vacancy created by the death of Robert Byrd.
-He chose to not run in the special election on November 2, 2010, and was replaced by Manchin himself to serve the remaining two years in Byrd's term.
-His term expired on November 15, 2010, when Manchin was sworn in.
+A member of the Democratic Party, he was appointed by Governor Joe Manchin on July 16, 2010 to fill the vacancy created by the death of Robert Byrd.
+He chose not to seek election to finish Byrd’s unexpired term.
+Goodwin left office on November 15, 2010 when Manchin was sworn in after being elected to the Senate.

-Before his appointment as United States Senator, he served as Manchin's chief counsel, before returning to his private practice as an attorney.
-In 2008, he was named one of the "Ten Most Successful Young Executives in West Virginia" by Executive magazine; and in 2010, Time named him one of the rising stars of American politics under 40, in their list of "40 under 40".
+Prior to his appointment as a United States senator, Goodwin served as Manchin's chief counsel.
+In 2008, he was named one of the "Ten Most Successful Young Executives in West Virginia" by Executive magazine.
+In 2010, Time named him one of the rising stars of American politics under 40, in their list of "40 under 40".
+After leaving the Senate, Goodwin joined the law firm of Frost Brown Todd.

-Since retiring from the Senate, Goodwin has joined the law firm Frost Brown Todd, where he serves as member-in-charge for their Charleston, West Virginia, office and vice chair for the firm's national Appellate Practice Group.
 From 2011 to 2021, Goodwin served as a commissioner on the United States-China Economic and Security Review Commission.

 Early life and education

 Goodwin was born on February 27, 1974, to Ellen (née Gibson) and Stephen Patrick Goodwin, and was raised in rural Mount Alto, West Virginia.
+He comes from a prominent West Virginia political family.
+Goodwin's father chaired the West Virginia University board of directors.
+His uncle, Joseph Robert Goodwin, served as Chief Judge of the United States District Court for the Southern District of West Virginia.

 Goodwin graduated from Ripley High School in 1992, and graduated magna cum laude from Marietta College in 1996 where he earned a Bachelor of Arts in philosophy.
-In 1999 Goodwin earned his Juris Doctor from Emory University Law School, graduating a member of the Order of the Coif.
+In 1999 Goodwin earned his Juris Doctor from Emory University School of Law, graduating a member of the Order of the Coif.

 Career

-After graduating from law school, Goodwin clerked for the 4th Circuit Judge Robert King from 1999 to 2000.
+After graduating from law school, Goodwin clerked for 4th Circuit Judge Robert Bruce King from 1999 to 2000.
 In 2000 Goodwin joined his family's law firm, Goodwin & Goodwin, working there until 2005.
-Goodwin rejoined the firm in 2009.
-Goodwin is an attorney at Frost Brown Todd.
+He rejoined the firm in 2009.

-In 2004 Goodwin worked on then-Secretary of State Joe Manchin's successful campaign for governor.
-Goodwin was appointed Chairman of the West Virginia School Building Authority by Manchin, and later served as his chief counsel from 2005 to 2009.

-As the Governor's counsel, Goodwin assisted in the drafting of mine rescue and security measures, sparked by fatal accidents in the Aracoma and Sago Mines.
-In June 2009, Manchin appointed Goodwin Chairman of the Independent Commission on Judicial Reform, which studied the need for changes in the judicial system in West Virginia.
-Also serving in the commission, as honorary chairwoman, was former Supreme Court Associate Justice Sandra Day O'Connor.
+In 2004, Goodwin worked on then-Secretary of State Joe Manchin's successful campaign for governor.
+Goodwin was appointed chairman of the West Virginia School Building Authority by Manchin and later served as his chief counsel, from 2005 to 2009.
+As the governor's counsel, Goodwin assisted in the drafting of mine rescue and security measures, sparked by fatal accidents in the Aracoma and Sago Mines.
+In June 2009, Manchin appointed Goodwin chairman of the Independent Commission on Judicial Reform, which studied the need for changes in the judicial system in West Virginia.

-In 2011, Senate Majority Leader Harry Reid appointed Goodwin to a two-year term as a commissioner of the United States-China Economic and Security Review Commission, a position he was reappointed to until 2021.
-Goodwin is often speculated as a candidate for statewide office in West Virginia.
+In 2011, Senate Majority Leader Harry Reid appointed Goodwin to a two-year term as a commissioner of the United States-China Economic and Security Review Commission, a position to which he was re-appointed until 2021.
+He was reappointed in 2023.